owlbarn/tutorial/book/slicing/README.md

 - comparison operations: `elt_equal`, `elt_not_equal`, `elt_less`, `elt_greater`, `elt_less_equal`, `elt_greater_equal`
 - other operations: `min2`, `max2`. `atan2`, `hypot`, `fmod`

-## Internal Mechanism
+## Slicing in NumPy and Julia

-The indexing and slicing functions are fundamental in all the multi-dimensional array implementations in various other languages.
+The indexing and slicing functions are fundamental in all the multi-dimensional array implementations in various other libraries.
 For example, the examples in [@fig:slicing:example_slice_01] and [@fig:slicing:example_slice_02] can be implemented using NumPy with code below.

 ```python
 >> import numpy as np